naomijub/dark-matter/README.md

 Boeira, J. N. R. (2023).
 Dark Matter as Non-Aggregative Matter: A Hypothesis on github.com/naomijub/dark-matter @ commit c8b768d

-* Note that CHatGPT was fundamental helping the articles review and text elaboration.
+* Note that ChatGPT was fundamental helping the articles review and text elaboration.